Who we are

 Internationale Zusammenarbeit (GIZ) GmbH in partnership with the

-countries.
+Department of Sport and Recreation South Africa (SRSA).
 The project formed an important part of the German-South

 African FIFA World Cup 2010 co-operation.
 It is funded by the German

-Government and co-funded by the European Union.
+Government and, until end of 2012, it was co-funded by the European Union.

 Project Organization